mighty-gerbils/gerbil/doc/core-prelude.md

 (syntax-error message detail ...)
 ```

-Raises a syntax error; used for meaningful error in syntax-rules macros.
+Raises a syntax error; used for meaningful error reporting in syntax-rules macros.

 ### MOP Macros